Chart Color Schemes

 Rosslea displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Rosslea's dwelling structure, as per the latest Census, consisted of 33.3% houses and 66.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 81.3% houses and 18.7% other dwellings.
+Rosslea's dwelling structure, as per the latest Census, comprised 33.3% houses and 66.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+Non-Metro Qld had 81.3% houses and 18.7% other dwellings.
 Home ownership in Rosslea was at 19.0%, with mortgaged dwellings at 22.9% and rented ones at 58.1%.
-The median monthly mortgage repayment in the area was $1,517, aligning with Non-Metro Qld's average.
+The median monthly mortgage repayment was $1,517, aligning with Non-Metro Qld's average.
 The median weekly rent figure was $275, compared to Non-Metro Qld's $305.
-Nationally, Rosslea's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.
+Nationally, Rosslea's mortgage repayments were lower at $1,517 versus Australia's $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing